 The limit changes annually and is different for every organization.
 Each year's limit is based on the amount of tax proceeds that were authorized to be spent in FY 1978-79 in each jurisdiction, and modified for changes in inflation and population in each subsequent year.
 By law, inflationary adjustments are based on the California Department of Finance's official report on changes in state's per capital income or in non-residential assessed valuation due to new construction.
 Population adjustments are based on the changes in the District's population levels.
 Each year the Board of Directors must adopt, by resolution, an appropriations limit for the following year.
-Using the cost of living data provided by the State of California, and population and per capita personal income data provided by the California State Department of Finance, MCSD's Appropriation Limit for 2019-2020 is \$6,962,110.
-A copy of the adopted Gann Appropriations Limit Resolution with calculations, can be found in the Supplemental Information Section on page 54.
+Using the cost of living data provided by the State of California State Department of Finance, MCSD's Appropriation Limit for 2020-2021 is \$7,224,686.
+A copy of the adopted Gann Appropriations Limit Resolution with calculations, can be found in the Supplemental Information Section on page 48.